toumetis-ds/data-scientist-interview/README.md

 3. Provide the code used to do exploritory data analysis, process the data, fit a model & determne & report its performance in a jupyter notebook.
 4. The analysis should be carried out using python.
 5. Use a deep neural network type model for the classifier
+6. Be prepared to discuss in detail your approach to solving this problem and explain your results.